djbrieck/brieckspro/content/posts/build-deploy-script-hugo-ipfs/index.md

 draft: false
 ---

 Just recently came up with this deployment script for this site, and this thing is a real time saver.

-Really speeds up the process, and makes the deployment process a lot less commands, with 4 commands in this one script.
+It Really speeds up the process, and makes the deployment process a lot less commands, with four commands in this one script.
 See below.

-## The imporved workflow with this script:
+## The improved workflow with this script:

 1. Write your content

-2. Commit to github.
+2. Commit to GitHub.

-3. Run the script `./build_deploy.sh`, wait, and its done.
+3. Run the script `./build_deploy.sh`, wait, and it's done.

         #!/bin/bash